PIEW-19/alx-system_engineering-devops/0x00-shell_basics/README.md

-To delete ALL files in pwd ending in ~
+To create three dirs in the pwd